Herbertkartel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Print the 9 times table
+prints the  times table with